prateek754/prateek754/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm PhD Candidate at University of Alberta, working on auditory cognition, and perception in songbirds at [Songbird Neuroethology Lab](https://sites.psych.ualberta.ca/songbirdneuroethologylab/).
+I’m a Ph.D. candidate at the University of Alberta, studying auditory cognition and perception in songbirds at the [Songbird Neuroethology Lab](https://sites.psych.ualberta.ca/songbirdneuroethologylab/).
+My work has focused on automated classification of bird calls, with an emphasis on biologically significant acoustic features.
+I am currently expanding my expertise in bioacoustic analysis using R, Python, Praat, and Audacity, while also exploring Bayesian statistics and enhancing my data visualization skills.

-I've worked on automated classification of bird calls, focusing on biologically relevant acoustic features.
-I'm currently learning various automated bioacoustic methods in R, Python, Praat, and Audacity.
-Also learning and working on Bayesian statistics and data visualization.
+👯 I’m looking to collaborate for developing automated acoustic complexity measurement tools for classification, with the aim of using the output in experimental research.

 Email: [prateek6289 [at] gmail [dot] com](mailto:prateek6289@gmail.com)